TECHNICAL SOLUTIONS for Large Scale Models. By Jan Hermkens

 The special flap hinges were attached, recessed into the flaps and wing under-surface.
 There is a gap between wing and under-surface when these are lowered, giving more lift and less drag!

-The flaps are controlled with internaly M2,5 rods., and because of their huge surface linkaged to a 10 kg servo.
+The flaps are controlled with internaly M2,5 rods., and because of their huge surface linkaged to an 8kg servo.

 With the computer transmitter these servo’s were slow downed to 5 sec., so that the nose does not go up, because the model has so the time to adapt itself to the flap situation, every moment!